AI-Hypercomputer/torchprime/docs/troubleshoot-distributed.md

 ## End-to-end test

-A simple first script to run using `tp run` is the log_and_exit script.
+A simple first script to run using `tp run` is the `log_and_exit.py` script.
-This script will log data about the host, and attempt to run a simple calculations with PyTorch using both the CPU and XLA backends.
+This script will log data about the host, and attempt to run minimal calculation with PyTorch using both the CPU and XLA backends.

 ```sh
 tp run torchprime/tools/log_and_exit.py --name first-run